MOUSAM-bit/CAMPUSPilotAI/README.md

 ## 🚀 Problem Statement

-Students often spend hours searching through university websites, admission brochures, and FAQs to understand eligibility, fees, admission procedures, deadlines, and course details.
-Since this information is scattered across multiple sources and frequently updated, students often face confusion or rely on outdated information.

-CampusPilot AI simplifies this process by providing a single platform where students can ask questions in natural language and receive accurate, personalized, and up-to-date admission guidance.

----
+Students often struggle to access accurate and up-to-date college admission information because it is scattered across university websites, admission brochures, and official notices.
+This makes it difficult to quickly find details about eligibility, fees, application procedures, and important deadlines, leading to confusion and poor admission decisions

 ## 💡 Proposed Solution

-CampusPilot AI acts as a virtual admission counselor by combining official admission documents with the latest web information.

-The system:
-- Retrieves information from admission brochures using **Retrieval-Augmented Generation (RAG)**.
-- Searches trusted web sources if the information is unavailable in the uploaded documents.
-- Generates natural, context-aware responses using **IBM Granite Foundation Models**.
-- Recommends suitable colleges based on student preferences.
-- Summarizes lengthy admission brochures into easy-to-understand points.
+CampusPilot AI is an intelligent college admission assistant that simplifies the entire admission journey for students.
+Instead of searching through multiple websites and lengthy admission brochures, students can simply ask their questions in natural language.
+The system uses Retrieval-Augmented Generation (RAG) with IBM Granite to retrieve accurate information from official admission documents.
+If the required information is not available in the uploaded documents, it automatically searches trusted web sources to provide the latest admission updates.

+CampusPilot AI also helps students identify colleges that match their percentage, preferred course, stream, and state.
+In addition, it can summarize admission brochures, answer queries related to eligibility, fees, application procedures, and deadlines, and even extract text from scanned PDF documents using OCR technology.
+By bringing official documents, real-time web information, and AI-powered guidance together on a single platform, CampusPilot AI reduces the time and effort students spend searching for information, minimizes confusion, and enables them to make confident and well-informed admission decisions.

 ---